Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

  #### Gallery Page

  - As our business does not sell products per say, we like to showcase a few pieces and projects for the lient to get an idea or a rough guide of what beautiful peiecs are available to them.
-Have had clients who have based thier whole project on one inspirational image alone.
+We've had clients in the past who have based thier whole project on one inspirational image alone.
 Much like we have done with t he color combination of this website.

 ![GalleryReadMe](https://user-images.githubusercontent.com/108287233/194072796-b3d902b1-e874-4a43-9a57-20ebd59b5ce8.png)